tomsWebConsulting/twcsl/Element/Elements Manipulate/README.md

       * Use this option if you want to have this effect on only one Page.

-      * Add code from file **[elements manipulate options.html][8]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[elements manipulate options.html][8]** to Page Settings > Advanced > Page Header Code Injection for the Page.
 Read the code for any instructions within.

-      * Add code from file **[elements manipulate.html][11]** to Page Settings > Advanced > Page Header Code Injection for the page.
+      * Add code from file **[elements manipulate.html][11]** to Page Settings > Advanced > Page Header Code Injection for the Page.

       * Refer to [per-page code injection][9] for details.